1101712/Local-Talks/README.md

 #### Footer

 In the footer, you can find contact information: the site admin's email, which is also a link styled in the same way — purple and underlined when hovered over with the mouse.
+As the website continues to develop, a contact form will be implemented instead of Email to prevent spam.
+If social media accounts are created, they will also be featured in the website footer.

 ![footer](https://res.cloudinary.com/duwv0smeo/image/upload/v1698750218/footer_csjh0w.jpg)